-A rewarding, healthy hobby, gardening becomes organic when you apply only materials that have been derived from living things and employ gardening methods that maximize plants’ natural growing patterns.
+A rewarding, healthy hobby, gardening becomes organic when you apply only materials derived from living things and employ gardening methods that maximize plants’ natural growth patterns.
 Several general ideas for going organic include:

 - Employ compost and manure rather than chemical fertilizers.

 - Find safe, non-toxic ways to discourage pests.